When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Introduction

-To address this challenge, we introduce \textit{SODA} (\textbf{S}tereotyped \textbf{O}bject \textbf{D}iagnostic \textbf{A}udit), the first systematic framework for measuring demographic bias in AI‑generated objects.
-We focus on bias arising when demographic cues in prompts, such as gender, age, or ethnicity, lead to consistent differences in visual attributes like color, shape, or style, extracted using vision-language models. \textit{SODA} provides unified quantitative metrics that enable direct comparisons across different models and object categories, and is broadly applicable to many text-to-image generation scenarios.
+To address this challenge, we introduce \textit{SODA} (\textbf{S}tereotyped \textbf{O}bject \textbf{D}iagnostic \textbf{A}udit), a novel systematic framework for measuring demographic bias in AI‑generated objects.
+We focus on bias arising when demographic cues in prompts, such as gender, age, or ethnicity, lead to consistent differences in visual attributes like color, shape, or style, extracted using vision-language models. \textit{SODA} provides three metrics (BDS, CDS, VAC) that enable systematic, reproducible comparisons across models, object categories, and demographic dimensions.

-Using this framework, we conduct a comprehensive empirical analysis of 2,700 images generated by three state-of-the-art models (GPT Image‑1, Imagen 4, and Stable Diffusion) spanning five object categories (cars, laptops, backpacks, cups, teddy bears).
-Our analysis uncovers a wide range of stereotypes, some expected, others surprising and unintuitive, demonstrating how demographic cues can lead to biased object appearances.
+To demonstrate its utility, we conduct a comprehensive empirical analysis using \textit{SODA} on 8,000 images generated by five state-of-the-art models (GPT Image-1, Imagen 4, Stable Diffusion XL, Qwen-Image, and Flux 2 Pro) across eight object categories (e.g., cars, laptops, backpacks).
+Through this experiment, we uncover stereotyping patterns and a paradoxical homogenization effect that emerges under debiasing prompts.

-Our key contributions are: \begin{itemize} \item We formally define the concept of demographic bias in AI-generated objects, filling a critical gap in AI fairness research. \item We introduce \textit{SODA}, a new systematic evaluation framework that quantifies such bias through automated extraction of visual attributes, which is broadly applicable to many text-to-image generation scenarios. \item We conduct a comprehensive empirical analysis of 2,700 generated images, uncovering a diverse range of stereotypes, revealing how demographic cues shape object appearance in state-of-the-art models. \end{itemize}
+Our key contributions are: \begin{itemize} \item We introduce \textit{SODA}, a systematic auditing framework that quantifies demographic-driven object bias through three standardized metrics: BDS, CDS, and VAC. \item Applying SODA to 8,000 images across five models, we find that ``neutral'' prompts produce outputs most visually similar to Middle-aged and White groups, suggesting these groups are implicitly over-represented in model defaults.
+Furthermore, explicit demographic cues trigger highly deterministic stereotypical shifts with strong cross-demographic disparity, producing strikingly uniform outputs such as rose gold laptops exclusively for women. \item Through prompt sensitivity and mitigation analyses, we uncover a ``homogenization effect'': while debiasing prompts reduce inter-group disparity, they paradoxically collapse within-group diversity, effectively replacing one stereotype with a rigid, ``safe'' default. \end{itemize}